 Iraq Veteran, DADT Repeal Champion Dies

-September 1, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+September 1, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 Darren Manzella, an openly gay Iraq war veteran, combat medic, counselor and newlywed, died in a car accident on Thursday in Rochester, NY, according to media reports.